-The response loaks to create a design solution that fits and addresses the unique characteristics of the sile, while taking cognisance of both the areas heritage and mossing and scale of the established unal environment.
-Thereby providing for a proposal that is sympothetic to its etting.
+The response loaks to create a design solution that fils and addresses the unique characteristics of the site, while taking coarkance of both the areas heritage and masting and scale of the elabblished jurial environment.
+Thereby providing for a proposal that is sympathetic to its setting.

-the creas generally chalacterised by agriculturalless and various disponder single store; cottage and barn structures and the design has been developed following an assessment of the scale and massing of the and adjoining properties; Shifstically the decision was made in lawour of reflecting the Scottish Vernacular as it was fell that a traditional style be soften and more conductive to its setting.
+The creatis generally characterised by ogricultural fields and various disported single storey catego and barn structures and the design has been developed following an assessment of the scale and massing of the and ophining properties.
+Sylalicably the accision was made in following realisations and the scale should be realised by the scale of the scale of the and traditional style be softer and more conducter to its setting.